yapplabs/ember-radio-button/README.md

 # ember-radio-button

-This is an ember-cli addon for an Ember `radio-button` component.
+ember-cli addon for an Ember `radio-button` component.

-It allows a group of radio buttons with different `value` values to bind to a single property called `groupValue`.
-Clicking on the component will set `groupValue` to the value of `value`.
+It allows a group of radio buttons with different `value` properties to be compared to a single property called `groupValue`.

+Clicking on the component will set `groupValue` to `value`.
 The radio button will be in a checked state when `groupValue === value`.

-The component also exposes a `changed` action that allows you to do something when clicking one of your radio buttons results in the value changing.
+The component exposes a `changed` action that allows you to do something when clicking one of your radio buttons results in `groupValue` changing.
 This is useful if you want to autosave a model in response to a user action, rather than with an observer.

 Handlebars:
 ```javascript